Sherab-Z/JS-Calculator/docs/pseudo.md

 [] Remove inputStr as a parameter from most functions, as it's not needed much

 # NEW LOGIC FLOW:
+RULES:
+* Update .state only at the end of each click's program cascade.
+* each number input into .inputStr is being duplicated into an operand at the end of click cascade:
+      IF it's the first number input (i.e. .operandA is empty):
+            -it duplicates to .operandA
+      ELSE IF it's a subsequent number input (i.e. .operandA is full):
+            - it duplicates to .operandB

 - starts in 'ready' mode, with initial values in objects.
     - .toDisplay = .inputStr ('0')
 - first num input --> .inputStr --> .operandA , empty .inputStr at end  set .state = 'input' mode.